-I am a plant pornographer.
-I am fascinated in understanding the amazing diversity in the form of sex organs in angiosperms (flowers).
-To this end, I employ an integrative approach spanning developmental genetics, pollination ecology, and phylogenetic biology to gain insights on the proximate and ultimate factors that generate floral morphological diversity.
+I am fascinated with the amazing diversity of floral displays across the angiosperms.
+To this end, I employ an integrative approach spanning developmental genetics, pollination ecology, and phylogenetic biology to gain insights on the proximate and ultimate factors that generate this diversity.

 This work has been a truly collaborative effort, with involvement from several undergraduate students, PhD students, and postdocs.
 If you are interested in getting out into the field, please contact me by email.